RayTracing/raytracing.github.io/README.md

 Project Status
 ---------------
-Version v4.0.0-alpha.1 is now released for SIGGRAPH 2023.
-Book 1 is largely completed, and we are driving books 2 and 3 to completion, with a final release date by the end of 2023.
-It's been a long journey from v3.2.3, released December 2020, but we're seeing the finish line.
+Phew!
+We had a great SIGGRAPH in LA, including a birds-of-a-feather session for those interested in the book series.
+We had about 50 people attending.
+I won't recap everything presented there, but there are three main items that everyone should know about.

+**First, v4.0.0-alpha.1 is released.** Book one is largely complete, and we're now focusing on books two and three.
+You can find it at the regular spot: https://raytracing.github.io.
+We are temporarily preserving the final version of v3.2.3 inside the repo, so you can just grab the latest and reference both versions.

-If you'd like to check out the latest updates and watch our progress, we're on the `dev-major` branch.
+**Second, Trevor and I are pounding away at the remaining steps to get the final v4.0.0 release done and published.** We're planning on finishing this work by the end of 2023.
+If you'd like to check out the latest updates and watch our progress, we're on the `dev` branch.
+You can also browse our release backlog to see what we're planning.
 Our relevant milestones are

   - [v4.0.0](https://github.com/RayTracing/raytracing.github.io/milestone/16)
   - [v4.0.0-release](https://github.com/RayTracing/raytracing.github.io/milestone/19)

-Let us know if you'd like to help out.
-If you have a change you'd like to contribute, _**[please see our contribution guidelines][CONTRIBUTING]**_.
+**Third, we're starting to think about where we go from here.** Top of mind topics include shadow rays, triangle mesh geometry, and parallelism, but there are many possible extensions both large and small.
+If you're interested in contributing, email us!
+You can find our contact info at the head of each book.

+If you'd like to contribute a PR _**please read our [contribution guidelines][CONTRIBUTING] first**_.

 GitHub Discussions